masonfmatthews/rails_assignments/assignments/survey_opossum_plus_sql/README.md

 * Find the number (count) of each type of question in the database
 * Find the most common answer to a particular question (given a question_id)
 * Find all survey names, and show their author's email addresses with them
-* Find all authors who have never created a survey
+* Find all questions that have never been answered

 Unless otherwise specified, return all columns in the requested table (e.g. authors).